 Button King Museum (55 Joe Dority Road)

 Seeking a cure for restless nights, insomniac Dalton Stevens turned to sewing to pass the nighttime hours.
 His evening hobby soon turned to obsession, with Stevens adorning everything from clothing and shoes to guitars and cars with a colorful array of buttons.
-Proclaimed the “Button King”, the Bishopville resident achieved notoriety with appearances on Johnny Carson and David Letterman.
-Deceased since 2016, Stevens’ son maintains the museum of his dad’s button-laden objects turned folk art in an airport hangar.
-There is also a country music club on site, with live music on weekends.
-The museum is open Monday to Saturday and admission is free, but donations are accepted.
+Proclaimed the “Button King,” the Bishopville resident achieved notoriety with appearances on Johnny Carson and David Letterman, and his button-laden objects turned folk art were eventually curated in an old Bishopville airport hangar.

 Pearl Fryar’s Topiary Garden (145 Broad Acres Road)